 Efficient Driving Behaviors to Conserve Fuel

 Eco-driving programs promote smarter, more fuel-efficient driving behaviors.
-The I-95 Corridor Coalition, for example, partners with state agencies throughout the I-95 corridor to increase awareness about eco-driving with an initiative modeled after the North Carolina Department of Transportation's Drive Green, Save Green program.
+The I-95 Corridor Coalition, for example, partners with state agencies throughout the I-95 corridor from Maine to Florida to increase awareness about eco-driving with an initiative modeled after the North Carolina Department of Transportation's Drive Green, Save Green program.
 In addition, a nation-wide eco-driving program used by the U.S. Postal Service helped the agency save $11.7 million in fuel costs.

 Learn about strategies for vehicle fleet managers to conserve fuel.

 Find techniques for fleet drivers to conserve fuel.